lsk567/lsk567.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage.
-I am currently a undergraduate student at Columbia University studying computer science.
-I am interested in the Internet of Things (IoT), cyber-physical systems, formal verification, security, blockchain, and quantum computing.
+I am an EECS PhD student at University of California, Berkeley, advised by Professor Edward Lee and Professor Sanjit Seshia.
+My main interest lies in leveraging formal methods to verify cyber-physical systems.
+I am also broadly interested in the Internet of Things (IoT), security, blockchain, and quantum computing.

-My research projects include
+Here is a list of my past research projects:
 - [<i>Scivik</i>](/portfolio/4-scivik), a formal verification toolchain for Ethereum smart contracts,
 - [<i>CArmor</i>](/portfolio/3-carmor), a C compiler extension that produces program partitions for network enclaves,
 - [<i>CQSD</i>](/portfolio/2-cqsd), an efficiency-oriented secure quantum communication protocol,